brinda-venkataramani/misc/math.md

 # Books I'm reading/have read/want to read

 These are the books I'm using to prepare for the comprehensive exams and graduate school.
-This list is incomplete.
+This list is glaringly incomplete.

 ## Analysis
 - Principles of Mathematical Analysis - Walter Rudin